| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 ... |

-Optional arguments which are passed to the summary statistic functions.
+Optional arguments that are passed to the summary statistic functions.

 For example |